loopbackio/loopback-connector-rest/README.md

 Loopback REST connector allows Node.js application to interact with HTTP REST APIs using a template driven approach.

-# Features

 Loopback REST connector supports three styles of API invocations:

-1. Bind a model to a REST data source to supports CRUD operations that follow REST conventions
+## Bind a model to a REST data source to supports CRUD operations that follow REST conventions

+### CRUD mappings to REST APIs

 * create: POST /users
 * findById: GET /users/:id